arslanmusaddiq/1DT308-Introductory-Project/labs/5_iot_traffic_light.md

 ### Step 4.
 Resilient connections

-> Daniel: The mqtt connection to Adafruit IO has been very unstable for me.
-Therefore I suggest writing your code so that it can reset connections in case of errors.
+We suggest writing your code so that it can reset connections in case of errors.
 Thus we want to be able to be disconnected from both WIFI and Adafruit IO and automatically reconnect again.

 To accomplish this I suggest writing most of your code inside a while-True loop and have a branching statement (if-elif-else) that directs the application to different actions.